 Every blessing to you.

 As I continue to serve in faith, I bid your prayers for more supporters, prayerfully and financially, to walk alongside me in Honduras.
-If you feel led to walk alongside me financially, the tax deductible giving link is https://secure-q.net/Donations/SAMS/11026.
-Please email or call me if you have any specific questions.
+If you feel led to walk alongside me financially, the tax deductible giving link is located at http://chasinggod.org/giving/ and click on the Give Now button.
+If you prefer to mail a check, please make it in the name of and sent to: Running For Him 24-7 Ministries, 255 Pleasant Dr, Aliquippa, PA 15001 and include a separate note that it is for my ministry (David Ledwitz 43025).
+Please email or call me if you have any questions.

 Faithfully, your brother in Christ,